Air-Bladerrrr/Nicholas-Goes/README.md

 <!-- Any image aligned to the right.
 Beware the width -->

-- 👨🏽‍💻 I’m currently working on [!FanTabs(https://github.com/FanTabs)]
+- 👨🏽‍💻 I’m currently working on [@FanTabs]
-- 🌱 I’m currently learning Type-Script;
+- 🌱 I’m currently learning Type-Script and React native;
-- 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: nicholasfernandesdegoes@gmail.com;

 **Languages and Tools:**